 What is the relationship between the Texas Spacecraft Laboratory (TSL) and the CAELUS Laboratory?

 The TSL and CAELUS are two separate entities.
-We do not recruit graduate students to work in the TSL as research assistants.
+We rarely recruit graduate students to work in the TSL as research assistants.
 The TSL is a department-controlled laboratory that Dr. Jones directs in the interest of teaching students about systems engineering, program management, etc. CAELUS is a research group focused on the research described on this website.
 While some projects have a TSL-related component, we do not focus on advancing the state-of-the-art in CubeSat technology.